core-skills/13-spatial-data/program/01_introspatialdata.md

 - cylindrical
 - conical

 Projections may cause distortions in how the data is reprented.
-Consider different projections depending on the use of the final product use.
+Consider different projections depending on the use of the final product.
 Things to consider are:
 - size preserving
 - shape preserving
 - distance between features preserving